If you need immediate support

 If you are a GP, we would advise you to get the young person or parent to self-refer using the secure online portal where possible.
 Ask them to scan the QR code below with their phone to go direct to the portal.
 They may need some support to do this so please check that they have someone who can help them such as a parent or a teacher.

 Children/Young people/Young adults already open to FTB services

 For people already open to Forward Thinking Birmingham and have had an appointment then you do not need to complete a further referral form.
 Instead please speak directly to the community FTB team they are open to.
 If you are not sure who this is please call 0300 300 0099 and press option 3.

-You can send further clinical information or letters for existing referrals of young people already open to the service via secure email to email@example.com.
+You can send further clinical information or letters for existing referrals of young people already open to the service via secure email to firstname.lastname@example.org or via the referral portal postbox.
 This additional information will be uploaded to the young persons’ clinical record and screened for clinical urgency within 4hours of receipt of the information.
 If the young person is already open to FTB services the relevant service/clinician will be alerted to this information.